-A partner in Armstrong Teasdale’s Financial and Real Estate Services practice group, Dale Degenshein has more than 30 years of experience in cooperative and condominium matters, both as a litigator and transactional attorney.
+A partner in Armstrong Teasdale’s Financial and Real Estate Services practice group and managing attorney of the firm's New York office, Dale Degenshein has more than 30 years of experience in cooperative and condominium matters, both as a litigator and transactional attorney.

 She has represented and advised hundreds of cooperatives and condominiums as well as developers on all areas of board governance, construction and contract issues, alterations, license agreements, modernizing governing documents, quality of life issues and fiduciary obligations of board members.
 Dale regularly lectures and writes on topics which impact boards and apartment owners alike.